SchemaMapper: Conditional Feature Type Mapping

 Introduction

 Conditional mapping makes use of the SchemaMapper’s “Filter Features” action.
 It is a way to define a simple conditional clause to perform attribute or feature type mappings based on specific conditions.
-In short, conditional feature type mapping is when the connection between what we have and what we want depends on the value of an attribute.
+In short, conditional feature type mapping is when the connection between what we have and want depends on an attribute's value.

 Basic Feature Type map without conditional logic: